 Three things to keep in mind, so you don’t look pregnant.

 - Choose an empire waist dress that gently flows straight down from under your bust.
 A-line works well.

 - Avoid waistbands with lots of folds, gathering.
 These add bulk where you don’t want it.

-- If your tummy is very high and round like a ball, and sticks out further than your bust, an empire won’t be flattering.
-This style looks best on gals with some middle age spread, or gal who are proprtionate with a bit of a jelly belly.
+- If your tummy is very high and round like a ball and sticks out further than your bust, an empire won’t be flattering.
+This style looks best on gals with some middle-age spread or proportions with a bit of a jelly belly.

 Have you worn an Empire waist style?
 Send me a photo, and I’ll post it!